most popular martial arts

 10 Most Popular Martial Arts (Combat Sports) in the World

-Kung fu, actually an umbrella term, encompasses a wide variety of martial arts and it is a thoroughly complicated process of classifying them all.
+Kung fu, actually an umbrella term, encompasses a wide variety of Asian martial arts, and it is a thoroughly complicated process of classifying them all.

 There are several ways and criteria available for classifying all the styles of kung fu.

 The first possible classification is based on geography.
-Within this system, the two dominant groups are the northern and southern styles, but there is also a possibility of classifying styles based on a more specific location like a village, the town, or the province.
+Within this system, the two dominant groups are the northern and southern styles, but there is also a possibility of classifying styles based on a more specific location, like a village, a town, or a province.

 Another classification is the one that divides the styles into external and internal, but most commentators agree that this division is obsolete and doesn’t really stress out the difference between the styles.